wjackreece/wjackreece/README.md

 ### Guiding others to unlock tech's potential is my passion.

-## Let's strive for progress together.
+## Let's collaborate and innovate together.